ataylor89/rsa/README.md

 ## Vocabulary

-Throughout this document we use a lot of cryptography vocabulary.
+Throughout this document, and throughout this project, we use a lot of computer science vocabulary.

-We also use a lot of computer science vocabulary.

 Let's define some of the words that we use.